suliveevil/Chaos/001软件/编辑器/Emacs/Emacs 内置插件和模式.md

-gamegrid                  :Library for implementing grid-based games on Emacs gametree                  :Manage game analysis trees in Emacs gdb-mi                    :User Interface for running GDB glasses                   :Make cantReadThis readable gnus                      :A newsreader for GNU Emacs gnutls                    :Support SSL/TLS connections through GnuTLS gomoku                    :Gomoku game between you and Emacs goto-addr                 :Click to browse URL or to send to e-mail address gravatar                  :Get Gravatars grep                      :Run `grep' and display the results gud                       :Grand Unified Debugger mode for running GDB and other debuggers handwrite                 :Turns your emacs buffer into a handwritten document hanoi                     :Towers of hanoi in Emacs
+gamegrid                  :Library for implementing grid-based games on Emacs gametree                  :Manage game analysis trees in Emacs gdb-mi                    :User Interface for running GDB gnutls                    :Support SSL/TLS connections through GnuTLS gomoku                    :Gomoku game between you and Emacs goto-addr                 :Click to browse URL or to send to e-mail address gravatar                  :Get Gravatars grep                      :Run grep and display the results gud                       :Grand Unified Debugger mode for running GDB and other debuggers handwrite                 :Turns your emacs buffer into a handwritten document hanoi                     :Towers of hanoi in Emacs